abienvenu/Kyela/README.md

 $ docker volume create --name kyela-data
 $ docker run -d --name kyela -p 8042:80 -v kyela-data:/var/www/kyela/data --restart always abienvenu/kyela
 ```

-The named volume can be easily backed up (cf. https://docs.docker.com/engine/tutorials/dockervolumes/#/backup-restore-or-migrate-data-volumes)
+The named volume can be easily backed up (cf. https://docs.docker.com/engine/tutorials/dockervolumes/#/backup-restore-or-migrate-data-volumes).
-This technique enables you to pull newer Docker images of the kyela application, remove the old container, and instanciate a new one using the same data volume :
+This technique enables you to pull newer Docker images of the kyela application, remove the old container, and instanciate a new one using the same data volume:
 ```bash
 $ docker pull kyela
 $ docker stop kyela